frankmng/Employee-Tracker/README.md

 - Run the project by using node index.js in your terminal

 ## Usage
-Answer the following prompts in your terminal and select 'Quit' to exit.
+Choose from any of the following menu options from your terminal and then select 'Quit' to exit when finished.
 ## Credits
 N/A